amlalejini/env-conn-long-term-evolution/experiments/2024-09-11-vary-struct/README.md

 - ...

+TODO

+- save mapping used from graph to locations in avida
+- echo dynamic configuration variables

 Directory guide:

 - `config/` contains Avida configuration files (all of these files are copied into each run directory for each run)